tilt-dev/tilt.build/blog/_posts/2021-10-08-old-school-remote-dev-clusters.md

 Let's be clear: we're setting up a remote box that can run arbitrary servers.

-If we don't want it to be p0wned by crypto miners, we'll need to secure it.
+If we don't want it to be hacked by crypto miners, we'll need to secure it.

 Tailscale creates a VPN so that I can have a point-to-point secure connection between my laptop running my IDE, and my